 Garden gloves are a must for every gardener.
 But with so many options in the marketplace, from lightweight to rugged, plain to outlandish, where does the gal with a bit of fashion sense begin?

 Right here!
 Good gloves are essential in the garden, whether you’re working with containers or digging deep into dirt beds, and you need a pair of gloves that can keep up with you.

 “But does it matter which type I select?
 Gloves are gloves, aren’t they?”

-No. Believe me, all gloves are not created equally and they differ in substantial ways.
+No. Believe me, all garden gloves are not created equally and they differ in substantial ways.
 Take these pretty floral gloves.
 The pattern is sweet, the colors calming, but these are made of 100% cotton–great for wash and wear, not so much if you plan to do some serious weeding.
 Why?

 They simply won’t hold up.
 Not for long, anyway.
 Trust me.
 I’ve worn more than a few holes in my attractive floral gloves and have learned my lesson.
 Cotton is great for patio gardening, working with containers, a weed pull here and there, but don’t expect these lady gloves to hang with you women in the garden.